telerik/xaml-docs/controls/raddatafilter/datafilter-overview.md

 * __Visual Expression Building__: With the extremely intuitive UI, __RadDataFilter__ is very user-friendly.
 Select your filter options with a simple point-and-click.
 The control allows specifying expressions based on the data and collection type of the source.
 You can build complex expressions on multiple fields with And/Or operators and a myriad of filter functions.

-* __Seamless Integration__: __RadDataFilter__ can communicate with any kind of collections (even a plain IEnumerable).
-The control can then be bound to any ItemsControls (RadGridView, RadTreeListView, RadComboBox, RadTreeView etc.) to the filtered endpoint called __FilteredSource__.
+* __Seamless Integration__: __RadDataFilter__ can communicate with any kind of collection (even a plain IEnumerable).
+An ItemsControl (RadGridView, RadTreeListView, RadComboBox, RadTreeView etc.) can then be bound to the filtered endpoint called __FilteredSource__.
 This allows extreme flexibility and loose coupling.

 * __Unbound Mode__: The RadDataFilter control allows you to use its UI without passing any data to it.
 Read more about this in the [Unbound Mode]({%slug raddatafilter-features-unbound-mode%}) article.